 Continue Your Diving Education

-Once you have learn't to dive then it's time to do some diving, the more you do it and the better you get the more you'll love it.
-As a qualified open water diver then you will be able to dive to a maximum depth of 18m.
+Once you have learnt how to then it’s time to do some diving; the more you do it and the better you get, the more you’ll love it.
+As a qualified open water diver then you will be able to dive to a maximum depth of 18m (60ft).
 The only way you can continue to improve your dive skills and as a result become safer in the water is either to dive regularly or gain further instruction.
-Other divers wish to learn more so they can be qualified to dive deeper and look after their fellow divers.
+This is for divers wishing to learn more so they can be qualified to dive deeper and look after their fellow divers.